Charles Hubbard (American football)

-Charles J. Hubbard Jr. was an American football player.
+Charles Joseph Hubbard Jr. was an American football player.
 After attending Milton Academy, he played college football at the guard position for the Harvard Crimson football team from 1921 to 1923.
 He was a consensus All-American in 1922 and 1923.
 He was elected team captain for the latter year.

 Hubbard was also a member of Harvard's crew team.
-His father, Charles J. Hubbard, and brother, Wynant Hubbard, both attended Harvard.
+His father, also Charles Joseph Hubbard, and brother, Wynant Davis Hubbard, both attended Harvard.